 The commands to display all installed packages varies depending on the type of the package manager you use.
 I have included example commands for all popular package managers.

-1. List installed packages in Arch Linux using pacman command
+1. Display installed packages using pacman in Arch Linux

-Pacman is the default package manager for Arch Linux and its derivatives like Manjaro Linux.
+Pacman is the default package manager for Arch Linux and its derivatives like EndeavourOS and Manjaro Linux.

 To list all installed packages using